cmariot/Ressources/100DaysOfCode.md

 • Today I have created a game !
 The computer pick a random number, you have to find it.
 • I've also learned to use and create functions in C.
 • I organized my GitHub Repo and added a ReadMe as a pin (create a repository with your username)

+## Day 5 (23/12/2020) :

+• Yesterday I finished the first part of my online course.
+Let's begin the second part today !
+•  I've learned how the C compilation works.
+In four steps : preprocessor, compiler, assembler and linker.
+• HTML & CSS on freecodecamp